Environmental Health and Safety trainings are listed below by content area.

 High Voltage Electrical Employee Training (greater than or equal to 600 volts AC)

 This training is recommended for Utilities and Engineering Services, Power Systems employees.
-This type of training is provided by a few several off-site sources.
-Training requirements and course scheduling is addressed by the High Voltage Engineer or designate Contact EHS for class information.
+Contact EHS for class information.

 Emergency Preparedness and Life Safety

-This video reviews the communication components of WOLFALERT emergency communication systems.
+This video reviews the communication options associated with WOLFALERT emergency communication systems.

 Fire Safety Awareness Training (Includes Hands-on Fire Extinguisher Training)